c4-project/c4f/README.md

 ```

 This asks `act` to run the compile-sanitise process for the given
-C file, for each compiler in the spec file, and output the Litmus
+C file, for each compiler in the config file, and output the Litmus
 program tables for each compiler as a Markdown document.
 This is
 useful for seeing, at a glance, how different compilers and
 optimisation levels influence the result.